zackmdavis/Category_War/blood_is_thicker_than_water.md

 In contrast, when classifying life on Earth, we're _not_ in the position of making arbitrary cuts on an unlabeled tree diagram; rather, it's only after thousands of person-years of studying the natural world that people were able to _infer_ things about evolutionary history and _discover_ the the correct diagram.

 It shouldn't be that surprising that the distinctions we notice in the natural world are _both_ tied to the evolutionary history, but _also_ don't always correspond to monophyletic clades.
 The continuity assumption in the evolutionary worldview imposes the decideratum that good categories should at least be a [connected set](https://en.wikipedia.org/wiki/Connected_space) on "phylogenetic space", not that we should never want to talk about "this clade, except for these few sub-clades that picked up a lot of important differences" as a category of interest—_especially_ when talking about present-day creatures.
-(No one has _seen_ the last common ancestor of the tetrapods, which lived 400 million years ago; its existence is merely inferred.)
+(We talk about "last common ancestors", but no one has _seen_ such creatures that lived millions of years ago; everything but the very leaves of the phylogenetic tree are inferred, not observed.)

 ![](https://i.imgur.com/Yq4a1we.png)